How an Incandescent Light Bulb Works

 If you want the the most energy efficient light bulb type, go with LED light bulbs.
 You can easily replace an incandescent bulb with an LED bulb instead.
 Just swap out an old light bulb in a lamp or chandelier for its modern LED counterpart.
 Yes, you can put LED bulbs in regular fixtures, just as long as the bulb base and wattage is compatible with the fixture.

-Call 800-782-1967 to speak with one of our friendly, professional Lighting & Home Decor Consultants or visit a Lamps Plus location near you.
+If want to learn more about how does an incandescent light bulb work, or have questions contact us to speak with one of our light bulb experts, or visit a Lamps Plus location near you.
 Whether via phone or in person, we’re happy to assist you in choosing the right light bulb.